SesethuPotye/Python-week-1/README.md

 # Python-week-1

+JUPYTER NOTEBOOK( Interacting with Jupyter Notebook in the browser)

+used to write and execute proggraming language open the app, clieck on new
+In a Jupyter Notebook, new cells can be created by holding down the shift key and pressing enter multiple times.
+ To enter Python code, click inside the cell to enter edit mode and start typing.
+ To run the code, hold down shift and press enter.

+*  PYTHON

 *  PYTHON : is a dynamically tpyes, high, interpreted programming language which has easy syntax. pyton used for: do almost everything that one can imagine, used for game, development, automation, data anaysis.